 Requirements: Users must first be granted access to this Role privilege by their Administrator.
 The role privilege can be granted to utilize all functionality of the LPC section by checking the “Loan Product Configurator” role.
 Once the user marks this role all privileges for the configurator will be checked and granted.

-Admin users may navigate to either the Investor List or the Product List screen by clicking the ADMIN menu and locating it under the LPC section.
+Admin users may navigate to either the Investor List or the Product List screen by clicking the ADMIN menu and locating it under the Product Admin section.

 Configurators should first navigate to the Investor List to establish the Investor Name of the loan product they wish to create.
 The Investor Name is essential in pairing a loan product to an investor group.
 Configurators can create an Investor Name by clicking on the Add Investor button, which will trigger the Investor Setup flyout page to open.